Skip to main content

 Authorization code delivered

-After the merchant confirms, OrderProtection creates an installation record and delivers an authorization code to the first redirect URI configured on your app.
+After the merchant confirms, OrderProtection creates an installation record and delivers an authorization code to the first redirect URI configured on your app — as a server-to-server GET (the merchant’s browser never touches your domain):

 5